 Translation to writing: A writer can't expect to perform at maximum potential if they focus all of their energy on writing.
 Reading (comparable to being strong, not of body, but mind) is a huge contributing factor when it comes to improving your craft because it generates ideas, enhances vocabulary, lets you know what is current, imprints in your mind the way good sentences are structured, how stories resolve, what conflict looks like.

-Acquiring flexibility in writing (story yoga) means allowing your piece room to breathe,
+Acquiring flexibility in writing (I like to call it story yoga) means allowing your piece room to breathe,

 not being too rigid in your ideas, and giving it a sense of wholeness.